-Netflix Pulled The 'Patriot Act With Hasan Minhaj' Episode Critical Of Saudi Arabia, But It's Still Available To Watch
+Netflix Pulled An Episode Of ‘Patriot Act With Hasan Minhaj’ That Was Critical Of Saudi Arabia

 After reportedly receiving a complaint from the Saudi Arabian government, Netflix has pulled an episode of Hasan Minhaj’s Patriot Act, according to NBC News.
 The episode, which was removed from the streaming service only in Saudi Arabia, was highly critical of the way the Saudi crown handled the murder of Washington Post journalist Jamal Khashoggi.
 A Netflix spokesperson released a statement to Bustle, saying, "We strongly support artistic freedom worldwide and removed this episode only in Saudi Arabia after we had received a valid legal demand from the government — and to comply with local law."
 Bustle also reached out to Hasan Minhaj, but had not heard back at time of publication.